intersystems-community/configuration-merge-file-2020.4/5-Architecture-Shard_Instances/README.md

 # Defining a Shard Architecture Topology

 This CPF merge feature (see the two `.conf` files) shows how to implement an InterSystems IRIS shard architecture topology.
 The soloution has a series of **data nodes** that can grow horizontally.
-In this specifi example we have three fo them.
+In this specific example we have three of them.

 The first node of a shard cluster is always special and we call it the master node or  `NODE1` vs the remainders `DATA` nodes.
 However, you can leave it all to the system to figure it out and configure the cluster accodringly by using the `AUTO` option.